ADHD Approved

 Women with ADHD, diagnosed, late-diagnosed, or secretly suspecting, who are high-functioning on the outside and exhausted on the inside.
 Who have tried the planners, the morning routines, the productivity systems.
 Who know what they’re supposed to do and still can’t make it stick.

-If you’ve ever thought I know what to do, I just can’t do it consistently, this was written for you.
+If you’ve ever thought I know what to do, I just can’t do it consistently, this is for you.

 On the paywall

 That’s a deliberate choice.
-The research that explains why your brain works the way it does shouldn’t sit behind a subscription gate.
+The research that explains why your brain works the way it does shouldn’t sit behind a paywall.
 Understanding your own neurology isn’t a premium feature, it’s the whole point.

 If you ever want to support the work, there’s an option to do that.
 But it will never be the price of admission.